Online House Auctions: What They Are And How They Work

 Many people like online auctions because they move quickly, and it’s a much faster way to close on a home.
 There are no lenders, no contingencies to protect buyers and no inspections.

-What Are The Differences Between Online And In-Person Auctions?
+What Are The Differences Between Online And In-Person Real Estate Auctions?

 For beginners, online house auctions are much less intimidating than in-person auctions.
-Some places still run in-person auctions, but they have become less common due to COVID-19.
+Some auction companies still run in-person events, but they have become less common due to COVID-19.

-Can I Refinance The Property After I Buy It?
+Can You Refinance The Auctioned Property After You Buy It?

 When you buy a home at auction, delayed financing is the only way to refinance your home after the purchase has been finalized.
 This program allows borrowers to pay cash for a home, then begin the refinancing process the very next day.
 This allows you to extract some of the cash you used to pay for the home.

-How Much Does It Cost To Sell Through An Online House Auction?
+How Much Does It Cost To Buy Through An Online House Auction?

 Online auction sites are usually compensated by charging fees for their services.
 Before you bid on anything, you should carefully review the information listed on the site.